-Wondering when is the best time to visit Yosemite National Park?
+Wondering when is the best time of year to visit Yosemite National Park?
 To help you plan your trip to Yosemite in California, we’ve put together this travel guide packed with tips on the best time to visit, how to get here, and the top things to do on your journey.

-Best time to visit Yosemite
+Best time of year to visit Yosemite

 If you want to avoid traffic and crowds, the best time to visit is before or after the summer months, (Mid-May to June and September to early October.)
 During this time it won’t be too hot, making for more enjoyable hiking weather.

 Nearly 75% of visitors come from May through October.
 If you want to make the most of your trip, wake up early and explore at night for a unique and quiet experience.

 Check out my other National Park Travel Guides.

 Yosemite National Park is open 365 days a year.
 All areas of the park usually remain open through October and sometimes November.
 Monitor Yosemite weather for snow closures.
 Even though this is California, if you visit during the colder months, we recommend that you bundle up.
 At night, temperatures drop significantly.
 Keep this in mind if you plan on camping during your trip.

 As soon as you get to Yosemite National Park, you’ll realize that one visit is not enough.
 With its gushing waterfalls, giant sequoias, valleys, meadows, and hiking trails, a visit to Yosemite is on every adventure traveler’s bucket list.
 With 1,200 square miles of iconic landscapes, there is no place like it.

 How to get to Yosemite National Park

 When my friend Ashley invited me on a California road trip from Los Angeles to Yosemite, followed by a camping trip in Big Sur and a drive down the California Coast, I had to say yes!